-Think Peru and you’re immediately reminded of the Incas and that great ancient city of Machu Picchu.
+Think of Peru and you’re immediately reminded of the Incas and that great ancient city of Machu Picchu.
 This country is a photographer’s delight with its great sand dunes, tall, snow-capped mountains, and plateaus that showcase a bygone civilization’s legacy.
 While getting to some of the remote locations may take a few days of air and road travel, the result is worth the effort.

 2. New Zealand

 This narrow strip of a country nestled between the Andes and the Pacific Ocean is home to some of the greatest landscapes in the world.
 From the dry and arid Atacama Desert in the north to the glacier regions in the extreme south, Chile is a potpourri of climates and scenery.
-It is rich in forests, volcanoes, glaciers, lakes, fiords, inlets, islands and canals which are perfect settings for any photographer.
-It also controls Easter Island which has many archeological sites that form great landscapes.
+It is rich in forests, volcanoes, glaciers, lakes, fiords, inlets, islands, and canals which are perfect settings for any photographer.
+It also controls Easter Island which has many archaeological sites that form great landscapes.

 This tiny Himalayan nation is famed not just for its brave and adventurous Sherpas but also for the huge mountains that are a photographer’s paradise.
-Add to this its lakes, rivers and snow-covered land, and you can spend days here with your camera and still not have enough time to capture it all on film.
+Add to this its lakes, rivers, and snow-covered land, and you can spend days here with your camera and still not have enough time to capture it all on film.
 However, it is prone to political unrest, so ensure that it’s safe to travel there before you make plans to do so.

 It’s a large country, but one which is sparsely populated.
 Around 60 percent of the population is concentrated in and around its six major cities, and this makes the rest of Australia a landscape photographer’s ultimate destination.
 Sandy white beaches that are unspoiled by man, rainforests that house a variety of wildlife, rugged mountains, the vast outback, and dry deserts make for great photographs.